aabdelghani/canetra/README.md

 ## Testing
 Details on testing procedures, test cases, and how to run tests can be found in [Testing Documentation](docs/Testing.md).

-## Documentation
-In-depth documentation on various aspects of the project is available in the `/docs` directory.
-This includes setup, usage, development, and testing guidelines.

-## Commit History
-Our Git commit history provides a clear and descriptive record of the project's progression.
-Each commit message is crafted to convey the changes made effectively.

-## Issues and Milestones
-We actively use Issues and Milestones in our GitHub/GitLab repository to manage tasks, track bugs, and plan features.
-Feel free to contribute by reporting issues or suggesting enhancements.

 ## Wiki
 For larger and more detailed documentation, visit our [Wiki](link-to-wiki).